sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/polyhedra_tutorial.rst

 .. end of output

-Any time that the coordinates should be in an extension of the rational, the backend :code:`field` is called.
+Any time that the coordinates should be in an extension of the rationals, the backend :code:`field` is called.

 ::